Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Background

 \subsection{The surface code}

 The surface code is a topological stabiliser QECC \cite{stabiliserGottesman1997}.
-It was first introduced as the toric code \cite{Kitaev1997surfacecodeanyons}, then with boundaries as the unrotated (planar) surface code \cite{BravyiKitaev1998}.
-Subsequently it was reformulated as the rotated surface code \cite{Bombin2007optimal_rotated,latticesurgery}, which only requires about half the number of qubits as the unrotated code for the same distance.
-Qubit counts for the rotated and unrotated codes are presented in Table \ref{table of qubit counts}.
+It was first introduced as the toric code \cite{Kitaev1997surfacecodeanyons}, then with boundaries as the unrotated (planar) surface code \cite{BravyiKitaev1998} and finally reformulated as the rotated surface code \cite{Bombin2007optimal_rotated,latticesurgery}, which requires about half the number of qubits as the unrotated code for the same $d$, as shown in Table \ref{table of qubit counts}.

 The basis states of the surface code's logical qubit are superpositions of entangled \textit{data qubits}.
 The minimum number of single-qubit operations required to transform from one basis state to the other is the \textit{distance} $d$.
-This is a logical operation, or logical error if unintended, and cannot be detected by the code.
+This transformation is a logical operation, or logical error if unintended, and cannot be detected by the code.
 Continuous noise on qubits is discretised in stabiliser codes such as the surface code by projective measurements of the code \textit{stabilisers} \cite{stabiliserGottesman1997}.
 Stabilisers are usually tensor products of the Pauli operators $\mathds{1}$, $X$, $Y$ and $Z$ and are unitary and Hermitian operators whose $\pm1$ measurement outcomes do not depend on the state itself but on which errors have occurred.
 Consequently, measuring the stabilisers does not destroy information in the logical state, but discretises the noise and projects the state to an eigenstate of the stabilisers. \textit{Auxiliary qubits} are used to perform and report the outcomes of stabiliser measurements, also referred to as a syndrome.
-The un-errored state of a logical qubit is a superposition of the joint $+1$ eigenstates of the code stabilisers.
+The error-free logical qubit state is a superposition of the joint $+1$ eigenstates of the code stabilisers.